-Genetics Center’s genetic counselors can provide you with personalized cancer genetic risk assessment.
+Genetics Center's genetic counselors can provide you with a personalized cancer genetic risk assessment.
 Appropriate genetic testing can be conducted through our in-house CAP accredited, CLIA certified, and Children’s Oncology Group (COG) approved laboratory.
 Counseling gives you the opportunity to discuss your family history and have a genetic counselor review and assess your hereditary cancer risks.
 From there, genetic counselors can help you decide if genetic testing is the best option for you and your family.
 Individuals who know they are at a high risk of cancer then have the option of early detection through increased screening or intervention to reduce their risk.
 Together, counseling and testing can provide a better understanding of cancer risks and guide appropriate management for patients.

 Most insurance companies will cover all or some of the costs involved with our genetic services.
 Each insurance plan is different since coverage is ultimately dependent on your medical history and specific plan.
-Our reimbursement specialists are able to verify insurance coverage, help review the costs and benefits of genetic testing, and decide what is right for you.
+Our reimbursement specialists are able to verify insurance coverage, help review the costs and benefits of genetic testing, and help you decide what is right for you.

 For Healthcare Professionals

 Cancer is believed to affect more than one-third of the U.S. population and accounts for an estimated twenty percent of all deaths in this country.

 Over the last few years, tremendous strides have been made in the early detection and treatment of various types of cancer.
 Conventional cytogenetic technology, fluorescence in situ hybridization (FISH), flow cytometry, and emerging molecular genetic techniques have played an important role in determining prognosis and appropriate management of some cancers.